EARnagram/lessons/sec4/rap/rap_stack_walkthrough/readme.md

 Rails actually works incredibly well to serve up a headless API, but it requires a few changes from how we're used to doing things, and it's a good idea to slightly modify things.
 Additionally, if we want to authenticate with JWTs, there are a few other things that need to happen.

-This intro will be divided into two parts: first, a field guide to the changes you need to make to your app to turn it into a headless API, and second, the infrastructure you need to add for token-based authentication.
+This intro will be divided into two parts:
+  1. a field guide to the changes you need to make to your app to turn it into a headless API
+  2. the infrastructure you need to add for token-based authentication.

 ## Pt.
 1: Derry Got Back(-end)
 In the `client` folder, please find a very slightly adjusted version of the Uncle Derry Angular app from last hour.
-Note that the only things that have changed are the path of the URL– we're going to let Rails have its grammatically-correct pluralization– and `_id` in a few places is now Postgres-approved `id`.
+Note that the only things that have changed are the path of the URL – we're going to let Rails have its grammatically-correct pluralization – and `_id` in a few places is now Postgres-approved `id`.

 Now, let's check out `server/derry_backend`.
-Note just how *tiny* this app is compared to the Rails apps you're used to: the `app` folder is only `controllers` and `models`– no views, no assets.
+Note just how *tiny* this app is compared to the Rails apps you're used to: the `app` folder is only `controllers` and `models` – no views, no assets.
 This app exists for one purpose and one purpose only: to serve up fish (?).

 Besides taking things away (I took away a *lot* of cruft), there are a few